Use chroot with vsftpd to connect to FTPS with multiple users

 Preparing chroot and per-user files

-/etc/vsftpd/chroot_list specified in vsftpd.conf , and enter the user name in the file as needed.
+specified in vsftpd.conf/etc/vsftpd/chroot_listusing touch or similar tools, and add the username to the file as needed.

-Also, create the /etc/vsftpd/users directory with mkdir, and use touch etc. to create a user name file under users/ as needed, and enter local_root in it.
+Additionally, create the /etc/vsftpd/users directory using mkdir, and if necessary, create a file with the username under users/ using touch or similar tools, and add local_root to it.

 Preparing a self-signed certificate for FTPS